||North American Archaeologist

 This impressive collection of electronic, fully searchable pdf's spans 19 years beginning with Volume 1, 1979-80, through Volume 19, 1998; it

-part of an enhanced subscription for just $92.00/year over the current subscription rate.
+part of an enhanced subscription for just $98.00/year over the current subscription rate.
 The outright purchase is a truly remarkable value for this

-quality and quantity of content—for over 5,000 pages, the breakdown is less than 18 cents per page!
+quality and quantity of content—for over 5,000 pages, the breakdown is just 18 cents per page!

 North American Archaeologist, born 33 years ago, quickly became and remains a sought after journal; one that is dedicated solely to North